-The world of education is changing rapidly with the advent of online, hybrid, and flipped courses.
-Moving a course online or adding online features to a traditional course gives instructors the opportunity to create a class that is not only dynamic but accessible to a variety of students – including those who work full-time, study from a distance, and have disabilities.
+The world of education is changing rapidly with the advent of online, hybrid, and flipped classes.
+Moving to online or adding online features to a traditional course gives instructors the opportunity to create something that is not only dynamic but accessible to a variety of students – including those who work full-time, study from a distance, and have disabilities.
 Though a degree of access can be achieved through accommodations, it is best practice to design an accessible course from the onset.

 Guidelines for accessible course materials

-As you are creating your course content, it is best to think about accessibility right at the beginning to eliminate the need for retrofitting in the future.
-There are several things that you can do to ensure all students have access to course materials in an accessible format.
+As you are creating your course, it is best to think about accessibility from the beginning, to eliminate the need for retrofitting in the future.
 Accessible content can be used by a variety of users, including users with disabilities who may be using assistive technologies, such as screen readers, screen magnification and text-to-speech software, and users who are using tablets and e-readers or who are working from a remote location with a slower Internet connection.
 Below are elements to consider as you design your course content:

 Ensure that your course website is accessible